ArteenTorabiMarashi/ccm_benchmate/README.md

 ## Variant Module

-As the name suggests, this is module to representing variants.
+As the name suggests, this is a module to representing variants.
 These can range from simple snps/indels to large structural variations and tandem repeat expansions.
 These variants take some basic required information for their representations.
 You can create genomic HGVS notations from these variatns which would make them compatible with some of the enpoints in ensembl module.
 If there are other vairtion types that we have missed please create an issue and describe how that variant is represented.
-Before doing so please look at the code in variant.variant file to get ian idea about how we are approaching this problem.
+Before doing so please look at the code in variant.variant file to get an idea about how we are approaching this problem.

 ## Ranges Module

 These module contains to main classes, `Ranges` moduel along with its counterparts `RangesList` and `RangesDict` are for storing arbitrary ranges.
 These can be any integer based ranges (that's the current limitation).
-Once you have a few ranges you can calculate the distance between them, you can merge them, calculate overlaps between 2 ranges.
+Once you have a few ranges, you can calculate the distance between them, merge them, and calculate overlaps between 2 ranges.

 All these operations are also supported in `GenomicRanges` instances as well.
 It also requires strand and chromosome information for more biologically relevant calculations.
 These modules can be used on their own for perfoming pythonic operations similar to R's `GenomicFeatures` package.
 They are also being heavily used by the `genome.genome.Genome` class for querying, and some of the endpoints in the `apis.ensembl.Ensembl` instance.
 Please see the specific readme under the ranges module for usage instructions.

 ## Knowledge Base

 This module is designed to store the results of your searches and queries in a database.
 The goal is to provide a way to store the data that you have retrieved from the different modules in a structured way that allows you to query it later.
 The database schema is still under heavy development.
 Currenlty we have schemas to store the paper classses, sequences, structures, variants and genomes.
-Due to semantic chunking and processing of the paper text there is a strict requiremen to use postgres as the database.
+Due to semantic chunking and processing of the paper text there is a strict requirement to use postgres as the database.
 This allows us to offload a lot of the semantic searching via pgvector extension.
 Unfortunately this means that you will need to install pgvector extension on your postgres database.
 We will be providing instructions how to do that under the knowledge base module readme.

-One of the most ambitions goals of this module it to provide a natural language search capabilities to many different data modalities that are represented in by othe other modules.
+One of the most ambitions goals of this module it to provide a natural language search capabilities to many different data modalities that are represented by other modules.
 This means that you will be able to search for papers, sequences, structures, variants and genomes using natural language queries.
 The results will be returned in a structured way that allows you to easily access the data.
 This great flexilbilitly however comes at cost of requiring a gpu to run a language modeld that will perform the queyring for you.
-We are currently working on a few different modeld that can be used for this purpose and will be providing a unified interface to use either your local models served via `llama.cpp` or `ollama` or remote models served via `huggingface.co` or closed source models like `openai.com`.
-The goal of this project is not to provide an interface for analysis but rather to provide a way to store and query the data that you have retrieved from the different modules in a structured way that hopefully will allow you to generate hypoteses to test and analyze.
-This means that we will **not** be providing any analysis pipelines or tools otherthan simple `ContainerRunner` calls to run your own pipelines and we will not be supporiting any kind of security or will data privacy.
+We are currently working on a few different models that can be used for this purpose and will be providing a unified interface to use either your local models served via `llama.cpp` or `ollama` or remote models served via `huggingface.co` or closed source models like `openai.com`.
+The goal of this project is not to provide an interface for analysis but rather to provide a way to store and query the data that you have retrieved from the different modules in a structured way that hopefully will allow you to generate hypotheses to test and analyze.
+This means that we will **not** be providing any analysis pipelines or tools other than simple `ContainerRunner` calls to run your own pipelines and we will not be supporiting any kind of security or data privacy.
 This is a research project and we are not responsible for any data that you store in the knowledge base.

 ### Storing your searches/results